Idearium/developers/gcp/README.md

 We use as much of the Google Cloud Platform as we can.
 There are bunch of guides in here for using particular GCP services.

+## TL;DR

+If you have arrived here you probably encountered the error `error: context "<name>" does not exist`.
+Note: these commands are described in greater detail below.

+- `gcloud auth login` (Skip if you have previously logged in)
+- `gcloud projects list`
+- `gcloud config set project <project name>`
+- `gcloud container clusters list`
+- `gcloud container clusters get-credentials <container> --zone us-east1-b`

 ## Projects

 Our organisation has a few projects.
 This guide helps you work with projects.